Miguel A. Estrada is a partner in the Washington, D.C. office of Gibson, Dunn & Crutcher.

-Mr. Estrada was also part of the team that successfully presented then-Governor Bush’s position to the Supreme Court in Bush v.
+Mr. Estrada was also part of the team that successfully presented then Governor Bush’s position to the Supreme Court in Bush v.
 Gore (2000).
 Other cases that Mr. Estrada handled in the Supreme Court include Granholm v.
-Heald, 544 U.S. 460 (2005) (dormant Commerce Clause and Twenty-First Amendment), Vermont Agency of Natural Resources v.
+Heald (2005) (dormant Commerce Clause and Twenty-First Amendment), Vermont Agency of Natural Resources v.
 United States ex rel.
 Stevens (2000) (False Claims Act, Article III standing and Eleventh Amendment immunity), Old Chief v.
 United States (1997) (rules of evidence), United States v.
 Mezzanatto (1995) (evidence and plea bargaining), United States v.
-Robertson (1995) (constitutional limits on Congress’ Commerce Clause powers), Citizens Bank of Md. v.
+Robertson (1995) (constitutional limits on Congress’s Commerce Clause powers), Citizens Bank of Maryland v.
 Strumpf (1995) (bankruptcy law), and NOW, Inc. v.
 Scheidler (1994) (RICO).

 - In re Engle Cases, 767 F.3d 1082 (11th Cir.
 2014): upholding dismissal of over 700 individual cases for pervasive pleading deficiencies.

 - Coquina Invs.
 V. TD Bank, N.A., 760 F.3d 1300 (11th Cir.
 2014): upholding jury verdict and sanctions in fraud case arising out of a Ponzi scheme.

 - FERC v.
 JPMorgan Ventures Energy Corp.
 (D.C.
 Cir.
 2013): argued two appeals on discovery issues arising out of FERC’s investigation of alleged market manipulation; the investigation was closed by settlement before decisions were issued.